Battle of Spotsylvania Court House: May 10: Grant attacks

 As morning dawned, Grant realized his assumptions about Lee's dispositions were wrong and that Hancock was facing a significant threat on his front.
 However, this opened a new opportunity.
 He guessed (incorrectly) that the troops facing Hancock had been withdrawn from Laurel Hill.
 He ordered Hancock to withdraw north of the Po, leaving a single division in place to occupy the Confederates in that sector, while the rest of his army was to attack at 5 p.m. across the entire Confederate line, which would identify and exploit any potential weak spot.
 Hancock left Francis C. Barlow's division behind hasty earthworks along Shady Grove Church Road and withdrew the remainder of his men north of the Po.

 At 2 p.m., Jubal Early decided to attack Barlow with Henry Heth's division.
 Barlow's men were soon in a difficult position as Confederate artillery lobbed in shells that set the surrounding woods on fire.
 They were able to retreat through a mile-long corridor and crossed the Po without being captured, destroying the bridges behind them.
 Grant's tactics were criticized for this so-called "Battle of the Po."
 Since he had ordered Hancock to move late in the day on May 9, he allowed Robert E. Lee time to react and nullify the movement on May 10.

 Hancock was needed in the Po sector to help Barlow's withdrawal, which meant that Warren was left in charge of the Laurel Hill sector.
 Immediately upon Hancock's departure, Warren requested permission from Meade to attack Laurel Hill immediately, uncoordinated with the rest of Grant's attack, scheduled for 5 p.m.
 Warren was embarrassed by his performance the previous day and wanted to restore his reputation for aggressiveness.
 For reasons unexplained, Meade acceded to the request.
 At 4:00 PM, elements of the II and V Corps assaulted the Confederate trenches at Laurel Hill, which required them to move through a grove of gnarled, splintered dead pine trees.
-The attacks were beaten off with severe losses.
+The attacks were repulsed with severe losses.
 Grant was thus forced to postpone his 5 p.m. coordinated assault until Warren could get his troops reformed.

 At around 6 p.m., the VI Corps began its attack with an unusual formation.
 Col. Emory Upton led a group of 12 hand-picked regiments, about 5,000 men in four battle lines, against an identified weak point on the west side of the Mule Shoe called Doles's Salient (named after Brig.
 Gen. George P. Doles's Georgian troops who were manning that sector of the line).
 The plan was for Upton's men to rush across the open field without pausing to fire and reload, reaching the earthworks before the Confederates could fire more than a couple of shots.